 When it comes to location, the highest average paycheck ($85K annually) can be spotted in Winston-Salem, N.C.; Hartford, Conn. (approximately $84K), Atlanta, Ga. ($52K), and Salt Lake City, Utah (around $50K) are the next top-paying cities.
 Boston, Mass. is one of the lowest-paid cities, with earnings averaging about $49K.
 Across its U.S. offices, the state of California pays Department of Public Health the most — $60K per year on average.

-Nursing Directors represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $67K annually — though Public Health Nurses are next on the list, bringing in close to around $55K, followed by Epidemiologists earning $48K and Non-Profit Organization Program Coordinators also do fairly well at $55K, around $48K, and approximately $43K, respectively.
-Financial compensation for Public Health Educators is rather low — on average only $35K — relative to the rest of the company.
+Nursing Directors are awarded the highest paychecks, with compensation nearing $67K annually on average; Public Health Nurses are next on the list, bringing in close to around $55K, followed by Epidemiologists earning $48K and Non-Profit Organization Program Coordinators making $43K.
+Financial compensation for Public Health Educators is rather low — on average only approximately $35K — relative to the rest of the company.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to about $50K per year.
-Broken down by tenure, the largest share of Department of Public Health employees (38 percent) have one to four years of experience and earn approximately $44K annually on average.
+When we consider tenure, a substantial portion of employees (38 percent) have been working for one to four years and make $44K annually on average.

 Certifications and Degrees